Rafficer/linux-cli-community/USAGE.md

 ### IPv6 Leak Protection

 ProtonVPN-CLI features an IPv6 Leak Protection feature.
-It makes sure that your IPv6 address doesn't get leaked when connecting to a ProtonVPN server.
+It makes sure that your IPv6 address is not leaked when you connect to a ProtonVPN server.

-This feature is enabled by default and for security reasons can't be disabled.
+This feature is enabled by default, and for security reasons, it can't be disabled.

-It works by detecting the IPv6 address, backing it up and removing it from the default interface.
-When disconnecting it adds the IPv6 address back to the default interface and deleting the backup.
+It works by detecting the IPv6 address, backing it up, and removing it from the default interface.
+When disconnecting, it adds the IPv6 address back to the default interface and deletes the backup.

 ### Kill Switch

-ProtonVPN-CLI has a built-in Kill Switch that protects your data in a case where your VPN connection would go down unexptectedly.
+ProtonVPN-CLI has a built-in Kill Switch that protects your data in case your VPN connection is interrupted or cut unexpectedly.

 It works by replacing your existing iptables rules with custom rules that only allow data to go over the OpenVPN interface when the VPN connection is established.
-When disconnecting ProtonVPN-CLI will revert iptables to it's previous state.
+When you disconnect, ProtonVPN-CLI will revert iptables back to its previous state.

-**Enabling the Kill Switch**
+**Enabling Kill Switch**

-To enable the Kill Switch, open the configuration menu with `protonvpn configure`, then select `5` for the Kill Switch and confirm the activation with `y`.
-On the next connection the Kill Switch will be enabled.
+To enable Kill Switch, open the configuration menu with `protonvpn configure`, then select `5` for Kill Switch and confirm the activation with `y`.
+On the next connection Kill Switch will be enabled.

-*Note: The Kill Switch only activates on unexptected connection drops.
+*Note: Kill Switch only activates on unexpected connection drops.
 It will not persist through reboots and not activate when calling `protonvpn disconnect`.
-To simulate the Kill Switch, kill the OpenVPN process while connected with `sudo pkill openvpn`.*
+To simulate the Kill Switch, kill the OpenVPN process while connected with `sudo pkill openvpn`.

 ### Split Tunneling

 ProtonVPN-CLI features IP-based split tunneling.
-This means that you can exclude specific IPs or networks from being routed over the VPN tunnel.
+This means that you can exclude specific IP addresses or IP ranges from being routed through the VPN tunnel.

 *Note: Split Tunneling does not work when the Kill Switch is enabled.*